Where do you stand?

 You’ll need

-The Politics Project’s is a non-biased democratic education organisation that specialises in supporting young people to use their voice and learn about democracy.
-They run a range of programmes across the UK, we run a range of programmes to support young people to engage with democracy elections, politics and voting.
+The Politics Project is a non-biased democratic education organisation that specialises in supporting young people to use their voice and learn about democracy.
+They run a range of programmes across the UK to encourage and engage young people in learning about democracy, elections, politics and voting.

 Before you begin